hjespers/teslams/README.md

 Functions include:

 	get_vid()               - get the "id" of the Model S by logging into the Tesla portal mobile_enabled()        - check is remote/mobile control is on or off get_charge_state()      - get the full set of charge state information get_climate_state()     - get the full set of climate state information get_drive_state()       - get the full set of drive state information get_vehicle_state()     - get the full set of vehicle state information get_gui_settings()      - get the GUI setting
 	wake_up()               - wake up the communication with the car (if dormant) open_charge_port()      - open the charge port door charge_state()          - set the charging state
 	charge_range()          - set the range mode
 	flash()                 - flash the headlights
 	honk()                  - honk the horn
 	door_lock()             - lock/unlock the doors
 	set_temperature()       - set the climate control temperatures auto_conditioning()     - turn on/off the climate control (HVAC) system
 	sun_roof()              - control the sun roof

 Constants include:

 	CHARGE_OFF   - turns the charger off
 	CHARGE_ON    - turns the charger on
-	RANGE_STD - set the charge mode to standard range RANGE_MAX - set the charge mode to maximum range LOCK_OFF - turns the door locks off (unlock)
-	LOCK_ON - turns the door locks on (locked)
-	TEMP_HI - highest temperature setting on climate control TEMP_LO - lowest temperature setting on climate control CLIMATE_OFF - turns climate control off
+	RANGE_STD    - set the charge mode to standard range RANGE_MAX    - set the charge mode to maximum range LOCK_OFF     - turns the door locks off (unlock) LOCK_ON      - turns the door locks on (locked) TEMP_HI      - highest temperature setting on climate control (32C/90F) TEMP_LO      - the lowest temperature setting on climate control (17C/63F) CLIMATE_OFF  - turns climate control off
 	CLIMATE_ON   - turns climate control on
 	ROOF_CLOSE   - closes the roof
 	ROOF_VENT    - puts the roof in vent position ROOF_COMFORT - puts the roof in the 80% open position (for reduced noice) ROOF_OPEN    - puts the roof in the 100% open position

 #example.js